MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 > **Best practice:** Deploy the 32-bit version of Office in most cases.
 Separate architectures require separate deployment packages.

 ## Step 7 - Choose whether to install Visio and Project alongisde Office
+[FROM BILL: Best practice is to strip these and use click-to-run versions of Project and Visio.]

 Note that Microsoft supports different versions of Project and Visio running alongside Office 365 ProPlus.
 Customers can use their existing Project and Visio MSI versions, or deploy the Click-to-Run versions that support traditional volume licensing and Office 365 licensing models.
 For details on deploying Visio and Project, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).

 > [!IMPORTANT]